renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

 # FOOTFALL COUNTER USING TINYYOLOV3

----
+## Overview

-This application is designed to track and count the number of people entering a designated boundary line, while simultaneously reducing the count for those exiting the boundary line.\
+This application is designed to track and count the number of people entering a designated boundary line, while simultaneously reducing the count for those exiting the boundary line.

 Additionally, the application
-has the ability to measure the time spent by a particular person within a specified region of interest.\
+has the ability to measure the time spent by a particular person within a specified region of interest.

 This software could be useful in a variety of settings, such as retail stores, museums, and events, where managers need to monitor and analyze traffic flow and customer behavior.

-Demo video :
+**Demo video :**